Subscribe to our Newsletter

 Place Collected: Bould

-Charles Benfield was the main informant for the Bledington tunes, most of which were noted by Cecil Sharp at Benfield’s house at Bould (Oxon), a hamlet about a mile from Bledington (Glos).
+Charles Benfield was the main informant for the Bledington tunes, many of which were noted by Cecil Sharp at Benfield’s house at Bould, Idbury, (Oxon), a hamlet about a mile from Bledington (Glos).
+In the late 19th century George Hathaway was a member of the Young Bledington Morris, for whom Charles Benfield played the fiddle.
+In the 1930’s, he was leading the Bledington side.
+R Kenworthy Schofield noted a considerable number of tunes from his in August 1937.

-In 1923 R. Kenworthy-Schofield visited Bledington with the Travelling Morrice and noted more tunes from Charles Benfield.
-They were published in JEFDSS Vol 1, no. 3 p 147-151, Dec 1934.
+In 1923 and ’25 R. Kenworthy Schofield visited Bledington with the Travelling Morrice and noted more tunes from Charles Benfield, including Over the water to Charlie.
+He published some of them in JEFDSS Vol 1, no. 3 p 147-151, Dec 1934.
+In manuscript RKS noted: